EEN421/EEN421.github.io/_posts/End-of-Life-Report-GraphAPI-Example.md

 👉 [If you found this useful, download the automation script from my GitHub and try it in your lab!](https://github.com/EEN421/Powershell-Stuff/blob/Main/EOL%20Stuff%20Automated.ps1)

-Run it.
+- Run it.
 Report it.
 Automate it.
+- What will you automate via the Graph API?
-And as always — may your logs be clean and your endpoints up to date. 💀💡
+- As always — may your logs be clean and your endpoints up to date. 💀💡

 <br/>
 <br/>